SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify selected value`

 Soft assert that the expected element has been chosen in a select menu by its option attribute.
+The test will continue even if the verify fails.

 <strong>arguments</strong>